Daniel Kearns (designer)

 Daniel Kearns (born 15 April 1975) is an Irish designer with a master's degree in menswear from the Royal College of Art.
 He has held menswear designer positions at Alexander Mc Queen and John Galliano.
-From 2005-2010 he was Design Director of menswear at Alexander McQueen and in March 2011 he was made menswear Design Director at Yves Saint Laurent.
-Kearns has consulted for Zegna, Louis Vuitton and Roberto Cavalli, he was made Artistic Director of French Brand Faconnable in 2013.
+From 2005 to 2010 he was design director of menswear at Alexander McQueen and in March 2011 he was made menswear design director at Yves Saint Laurent.
+Kearns has consulted for Zegna, Louis Vuitton and Roberto Cavalli, he was made artistic director of French Brand Faconnable in 2013.
 He left his position at Faconnable in April 2015.
 Kearns was appointed Creative Director of Kent & Curwen in 2016, the British heritage brand that was relaunched with David Beckham.
 In June 2020 Kearns was made Group Creative Director of Trinity Brands overseeing the creative studios of Gieves & Hawkes, Cerruti 1881 as well as Kent & Curwen.
 In 2023, under new ownership, he returned to Kent & Curwen and Cerruti as Chief Creative Officer, leading collections across menswear, womenswear, and accessories.